rlisagor/freshen/README.rst

 Context storage
 ---------------

-Since the execution each scenario is broken up between multiple step functions, it is often necessary to share information between steps.
+Since the execution of each scenario is broken up between multiple step functions, it is often necessary to share information between steps.
 It is possible to do this using global variables in the step definition modules but, if you dislike that approach, Freshen provides three global storage areas which can be imported from the `freshen` module.
 They are: